Community Health Specialist

 There are no pre-requisite language requirements for this position.

-During service, Volunteers usually live in a rural or semi-urban community in accommodations provided by the host organization or a homestay.
-While housing seems modest by US standards, it is often provided at great expense to the host agency and/or community, given their often limited means.
-Housing conditions vary according to organizations' resources, though it will meet basic Peace Corps housing standards.
-Most rural Volunteers are likely to have no running water or and some will not have electricity thus they use solar lanterns for lighting and outdoor bathing areas and pit latrines.
+Volunteers usually live in a rural or semi-urban community in accommodations provided by the host organization or a homestay.
+While housing seems modest by US standards, it is often provided at great expense to the host agency or community, given their limited means.
+Housing conditions vary according to organization resources, though it meets basic Peace Corps housing standards with some basic furnishings that may be supplemented with a modest settling-in allowance provided by Peace Corps.
+Most rural Volunteers are likely to have no running water and electricity, use a lantern or solar lamp for lighting and a stove for cooking.
+Outdoor bathing areas and pit latrines are likely in rural areas.
+Volunteers should come with modest expectations and a willingness to happily accept what your community has to offer.

-Uganda can be a challenging cultural and physical environment, but the majority of Volunteers are able to adjust and find great satisfaction in their work as Community Health Specialists, build meaningful friendships with host country nationals, and feel rewarded by their service.
+Uganda can be a challenging cultural and physical environment, but the majority of Volunteers are able to adjust and find great satisfaction in their work, build meaningful friendships with host country nationals, and feel rewarded by their service.

 Serving in Uganda